 Slow braised fatty cuts of beef are delicious.
 They’re made even better when paired with a sharp and sweetly spiced sauce.
+Make a batch of this and you’ll feed 6 hungry people.

 This beef chuck recipe makes a soft, tender chunks of meat in a rich and luxurious sauce.
 It’s an absolute piece of cake to make, with most ingredients simply fried or dumped into a casserole dish pot.
 Beef chuck is also a very cheap cut of meat, so great if you’re after a special meal at a low price.
 Win, win, win.